djbradyAtOpticalSciencesArizona/physicsAwareTransformer/README.md

 Official respository for [Array Camera Image Fusion using Physics-Aware Transformers](https://arxiv.org/abs/2207.02250), arXiv:2207.02250.

 ## TODOs
-* upload dataset -> waiting for UA reData approval
-* document the repository and add comments
+* document the repository in details and add comments

 ## Data synthesis
-Tested on Blender 2.92.0.
+Method 1: Tested on Blender 2.92.0.
 Load *put-together.py*, change paths to the local machine. and run the script to generate the dataset.

+Method 2: Download our dataset [here](https://doi.org/10.25422/azu.data.20217140)(powered by UA ReDATA)

-Run *trainingDataSynthesis/test/gen_train.py* to generate training patches.
+Then run *trainingDataSynthesis/test/gen_train.py* to generate training patches.

-## PAT requirements
+## PAT pip requirements
 under *PAT/requirements.txt*.
 The enviorment is exported from *pytorch/nvidia/20.01* docker on PUMA nodes of UA HPC.

 ## Train